 The Age 3 & 4 curriculum at The Willow School develops strong social and emotional skills in a joyful and nurturing environment.

-- In language arts, preschoolers are taught to verbalize their feelings and needs and to follow multi-step directions.
-Writing skills develop through dramatic play and labeling activities.
-Journal work and Handwriting Without Tears are typically introduced during the second preschool year.
+- In language arts, preschoolers are building their oral language skills and phonological awareness.
+Through story time, rhymes, and play, preschoolers begin to recognize words and understand the sounds they make, as they develop a love for stories and books.
+Future writing skills are nurtured through dramatic play and labeling activities.
+Journaling and Handwriting Without Tears are typically introduced during the second preschool year.

 - Students are introduced to math in small groups with individualized instruction.
 Beyond recognizing numbers and counting, students learn sorting, pattern recognition, odd and even numbers, more than/less than/equal to, and symmetry.